awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-import-api-basePath.md

  The effect is to treat the `basePath` as specifying additional resources \(without methods\) and to add them to the declared resource set\.
 This can be used, for example, when different teams are responsible for different parts of an API and the `basePath` could reference the path location for each team's API part\.

 **Note**
- API Gateway will automatically create intermediate resources for you, even if they are not explicitly declared in your definition\.
+ API Gateway automatically creates intermediate resources for you, even if they aren't explicitly declared in your definition\.

 ## split<a name="api-gateway-import-api-basePath-split"></a>